oracle/weblogic-deploy-tooling/samples/docker-domain/README.md

 Another option is to use the WDT `discoverDomain` tool to create a model.
 This process is also described in the WDT project's README file.
 A user can use the tool to analyze an existing domain, and create a model based on its configuration.
 The user may choose to customize the model before using it to create a new Docker image.

-The sample model file includes variable tokens that are replaced with values from the provided 'simple-topology.properties'.
+The sample model is accompanied by a properties file whose values can be changed to customize a domain.
+The model's variable tokens are replaced with values from 'simple-topology.properties' when building the docker image.
 The properties files can be created and modified using a text editor.
-The property file must contain the values that the Dockerfile sets as ENV variables to expose ports and run a server in a docker container.
+Select variables in the properties file are used by the Dockerfile during the build to persist ENV variables and expose ports in the image.

-The admin server credentials in the sample model contain file tokens that reference special property files.
-A special property file must contain only one property value pair.
-The sample includes the credentials secrets property files in the properties/docker_build directory.
-The files can be created and modified using a text editor; one file must contain the admin password and one file must contain the admin user.
+Care should be taken to secure the credentials that are present in the model.
+The ADMIN credential attributes in the sample model have a file token referencing a special property file.
+Each special property file must only contain a single property and can be created and modified using a text editor.
+The sample includes the files adminuser.properties and the adminpass.properties in the properties/docker_build directory.

 See the README file for more information on using property and file tokens in the WDT model.

+The ADMIN credentials are necessary to start the Admin or Managed Server in a docker container.
+The sample provides security.properties in the properties/docker-run directory.
+This file provides the admin credentials and additional properties used to customize the Weblogic Server start.

+Note: Oracle recommends that the adminpass.properties, adminuser.properties and security.properties files be deleted or secured after the image is built and the WebLogic Server are started so that the user name and password are not inadvertently exposed.

 Domain creation may require the deployment of applications and libraries.
 This is accomplished by creating a ZIP archive with a specific structure, then referencing those items in the model.
 This sample creates and deploys a simple ZIP archive containing a small application WAR.
 That archive is built in the sample directory prior to creating the Docker image.